OctopusDeploy/docs/docs/infrastructure/windows-targets/troubleshooting-tentacles.md

 ### Check the Tentacle Thumbprint

-Finally, verify that the Tentacle's thumbprint, shown in bold in the large box, matches any that have been presented in error messages, and in the *Machine Settings* page on the Octopus Web Portal.
+Verify that the Tentacle's thumbprint, shown in bold in the large box, matches any that have been presented in error messages, and in the *Machine Settings* page on the Octopus Web Portal.

 ## Check the Connections

 To help with diagnostics, we've include a welcome page you can connect to from your web browser.
-The process of connecting is slightly different dependiong on if you are using a listening Tentacle or a polling Tentacle.
+The process of connecting is slightly different depending on if you are using a listening Tentacle or a polling Tentacle.

 When you conduct these checks: